 - a.
 Periodic updates.
 The Court encourages good faith settlement discussions between parties at appropriate intervals. - b.
 Notice of settlement discussions.
 Notify the Court by letter or email whenever serious settlement discussions are underway.
 The Court will postpone consideration of pending motions until advised of success or impasse. - c.
 Notice of settlement and conditional orders of dismissal.
 Immediately notify the Court by email of settlement.
-The Court will enter an order of dismissal.
-The dismissal will be without prejudice to move within a reasonable time for reinstatement if approval of documentation or condition precedent fails. - d.
+The Court will enter an order providing a certain amount of time for the parties to file dismissal documents. - d.
 Settlements involving minors.
 Counsel must jointly move for a hearing to appoint a guardian ad litem and to approve settlement of any suit involving a minor when a potential conflict of interest exists between the parent(s) and the minor.